wearsnomask/utdr-guess-who/README.md

 ![image](img/pages-source-setting.png)

+If you forget this step and change it later, you'll have to force the workflow to publish the site to re-trigger, either by making another change to anything within the "public" folder of the project (you can simply add or remove a space to "public/index.html") or by triggering it yourself from the Actions tab of the project.

 If you aren't familiar with using GitHub Pages, a good tutorial on using it is provided by The Odin Project here: https://www.theodinproject.com/lessons/foundations-recipes#viewing-your-project-on-the-web.
 Or if all of this working with a repo is something you aren't familiar with, other tutorials on this site can help you with that too.

 Then, edit the repo by adding in a folder with your character set in the "public/character-sets" folder.
 The name of the folder will be used exactly as it for the name of the character set.
 If you want (but you probably don't need to worry about this), you can add an index before the name of the character set in the folder to affect how it's sorted when the options are given to the player, e.g. folders named `1-Undertale` and `2-Deltarune` will put the Undertale character set first, whereas without the indices it would sort alphabetically with Deltarune first.